 Interestingly, due to their high carbohydrate content, chestnuts have the potential to help reduce our dependency on more environmentally destructive annual grain production, instead sourcing comparable nutrition from chestnut-dominant food forests that provide far greater ecosystem services than annual corn, soy, or wheat crops.

-We’ve got three Chinese chestnut trees incorporated into our young food forest now, and the oldest produced its first nuts this year.
-Woohoo!
+We’ve got three Chinese chestnut trees incorporated into our young food forest and absolutely LOVE eating chestnuts in late summer-early fall.
+Two Tyrant Farms chestnut articles you’ll enjoy:

 Chestnut nutrition highlights (per 100 grams):